Updated – May 2026

 - • Factor weights visible for each decision

-- • Regulator-ready explanations automatically generated
+- • Regulator-ready explanations generated automatically

 - • Compliance rules embedded in real-time processing